People around the World are Using Courts to Question whether Climate Policies are Fair – new study

 Joana Setzer, Associate Professorial Research Fellow, Grantham Research Institute on Climate Change and the Environment, London School of Economics and Political Science

-This article was first published in The Conversation (October 22, 2024)
+First published in The Conversation (October 22, 2024).

 London, October 2024: trade unions call for a just transition for oil and gas workers.
 Vuk Valcic / Alamy.